-The Graduate School of Architecture, Planning, and Preservation offers the opportunity for certain qualified students to work toward two degrees simultaneously: the Master of Architecture and the Master of Science in historic preservation.
-Requirements are completed in four years rather than the five required for the three-year M.Arch. and two-year M.S. in historic preservation degrees.
+The Graduate School of Architecture, Planning, and Preservation offers the opportunity for certain qualified students to work toward two degrees simultaneously: the Master of Architecture and the Master of Science in historic preservation, or the M.S. in urban planning and the M.S. in historic preservation.
+Requirements are completed in four years rather than the five required for the three-year M.Arch. and two-year M.S. in historic preservation degrees and in three years for the urban planning/preservation degrees.
 The full requirements for each degree are met in this shortened time by allowing certain courses to count toward both degrees and by using electives from one program to meet requirements in the other.

-Admission requirements for both programs must be met.
-Students may apply to both programs before matriculation by checking both the M.Arch. and M.S.H.P. boxes on the application form, or they may apply to the Division of Architecture after entering the Historic Preservation Program or vice-versa.
-Upon entering the Historic Preservation Program, those students who indicate to their advisers an interest in applying to the joint degree program are directed to take a special program of courses that allows them to fulfill appropriate historic preservation requirements.
+Admission requirements for all programs must be met.
+Students may apply to both programs before matriculation by checking both of the appropriate boxes on the application form, or they may apply for the Master of Architecture or Urban Planning after entering the Historic Preservation Program or vice-versa.
+Upon entering the Historic Preservation Program, those students who indicate to their advisers an interest in applying to either joint degree program are directed to take a special program of courses that allows them to fulfill appropriate historic preservation requirements.
 Normally, joint degree candidates take their first year of course work in the Historic Preservation Program and begin their comprehensive studio sequence in the second year.
-In the autumn term of the fourth year joint degree candidates enroll in Thesis I for the preparation of the thesis; they execute the thesis in Studio IV.
+In the autumn term of the fourth year, joint degree candidates in architecture and preservation enroll in Thesis I for the preparation of the thesis; they execute the thesis in Studio IV.
+While third year joint degree candidates in planning and preservation enroll in Thesis I for the preparation of the thesis, they execute the thesis in Thesis II.

 At any time during the four years, students may elect to withdraw from one program and complete requirements for one degree only.
-Students in the Graduate School of Architecture, Planning, and Preservation initially enrolled in one program may apply during their first year for admission to the other, and in normal circumstances can complete joint program requirements within four years.
+Students in the Graduate School of Architecture, Planning, and Preservation initially enrolled in one program may apply during their first year for admission to the other, and in normal circumstances can complete joint program requirements within three or four years.
 Because of the complexities of point sharing and scheduling, students applying after the first year must be prepared to spend additional time to complete requirements for both degrees.